WebDevStudios/custom-post-type-ui/readme.txt

 * Fixed: Escaped output on get code tab when no content types registered.
 * Fixed: Force lowercase slugs on server side during save.
 * Updated: Extra WPML support for labels.
-* Updated: Premium product upsells.
+* Updated: Pro product upsells.

 = 1.19.0 - 2026-04-23 =
 * Added: Support for "Filter by category" and "Filter by date" labels.
 Thanks aloMalbarez.